stej-25/Student-result-analysis-project-using-with-Python-and-its-libraries-pandas-numpy-matplotlib-seaborn-/README.md

 Charts and plots showing score trends and comparisons.

 ⚙️ Requirements

-Install the dependencies with:

 pip install pandas numpy matplotlib seaborn

-▶️ Usage

-Download the dataset from Kaggle and place it in the project directory.

-Open and run the Jupyter Notebook:

-jupyter notebook "Project - 1.ipynb"

-View generated charts directly in the notebook.

 📁 Example Output Files